What is a Precinct Committee Person?

 • Carry out local party activities

-• There is a Statement of Candidacy, a Libertarian Pledge and a Petition Form, along with instructions.
-Fill in your name and information.
-Please do not sign any of your forms until you are in front of a Notary. (you can find a Notary at almost any bank)
+• Complete the Statement of Candidacy, Libertarian Pledge, and Petition Form as instructed.
+Do not sign any forms until you are in front of a Notary (available at most banks).

-Collect 10 signatures from inside your precinct (optional)
+4. Collect 10 signatures from inside your precinct (optional).

-Save and Submit your forms and finished petitions to the Field Operations Director.
+6. Save and submit your forms and finished petitions to the Field Operations Director.

 Scroll to Top